abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 #### `never`

-- used as a return type when the function will never return anything as it crashes due to an `error`, such as with functions that throw errors or infinite loops
+- used as a return type when the function will never return anything **as it crashes due to an error**, such as with functions that throw errors or infinite loops
+  - as when it's reached, it means that something that wasn't supposed to be reached (returned), was actually reached due to error in code
+- it's a form of **bottom types**, which are types that describes no possible values allowed by the system
+- it works when there's **nothing** left --> **never**

 ```ts
 function generateError(message: string, code: number): never {